 EXPANDING HEALTH SERVICE DELIVERY

 Benin has some of the highest maternal and child mortality rates worldwide.
 We’ve helped pioneer community-based primary health care, improving the use and quality of community health workers, services, referral systems, and financing.
 A focus on malaria galvanizes both the Ministry of Health and donors into a collaborative network driven to eliminate malaria as a killer.

-For years, USAID has provided support to women’s health programs through maternal and reproductive health interventions and fistula repair.
-USAID is now supplementing those programs with efforts to sensitize men to women’s health needs in family planning, pregnancy, and childbirth.
+Health risks for women start early in life, and in households, more attention is often given to the well-being of boys than that of girls.
+Gender equality and women’s empowerment is a crosscutting theme across our work.
+We provide support to women’s health programs through maternal and reproductive health interventions and supplement those programs with efforts to sensitize men to women’s health needs in family planning, pregnancy, and childbirth.

 STRENGTHENING GOVERNANCE OF HEALTH SECTOR SERVICES

 Our efforts to improve governance not only strengthen health institutions and citizens’ confidence but lead to a healthier population and a stronger democracy.
 USAID bolsters management systems to improve performance of the health system and to expand the availability and quality of health services and products.
 Our efforts to deepen citizen engagement with public health officials brings local realities into the decision-making process.
 Finally, assistance in confronting corruption and illegality reinforces the overall effectiveness of existing health interventions.